Lazy evaluation, concurrency, and parallelism (@)

 - No async/await keywords:

-raiseinside a thunk propagates via standardtry/catchat the force site
+throwinside a thunk surfaces at the force site through the standardtry/catch.

 Sigil Table